Skip to content

 Income Stream #2: Subscription and Membership Revenue

-I’d like you to begin allowing yourself to feel the security of knowing exactly how much you’ll earn next month — before the month begins — from subscribers who pay you automatically.
+Picture knowing exactly how much you’ll earn next month before the month begins — from subscribers who pay you automatically, regardless of whether you post a viral video or have a slow week.

 Recurring revenue is the most valuable type of income because it’s predictable.
-Everybody knows that unpredictable income causes chronic stress.
+Unpredictable income causes chronic stress and forces bad decisions.
 Subscription platforms remove that stress by building a monthly baseline you can plan around.

 Platform Options

-• OnlyFans: Most associated with adult content, but used by fitness, music, cooking, and lifestyle creators
+• OnlyFans: Most associated with adult content, but genuinely used by fitness, cooking, and lifestyle creators

 • Patreon: Popular with podcasters, artists, writers, and educators